GuillaumeCleme/GuillaumeCleme/ReadMe.md

 ## About Me

-With a broad understanding of enterprise technology, a deep technical skillset, and focus on software related delivery methodologies, I spend most of my time applying my technical and management skills to larger teams to efficiently develop and deliver scalable solutions using iterative methodologies.
+I am a technical leader with over a decade of experience building cross-functional teams and products, optimizing processes, and developing innovative solutions.
+I am passionate about culture, customer value, efficiency, and process improvement.
+My skills include engineering management, program management, and full-stack development.

 ### Skills
 - Technical Leadership